 Four Former Corrections Officers Indicted for Civil Rights Violations

-Former Officers Conspired to Assault Inmate at Jackson County Detention Center
+Former Officers Conspired to Assault Inmate at Missouri Detention Center

-KANSAS CITY, Mo. – Tom Larson, Acting United States Attorney for the Western District of Missouri, and Tom Wheeler, Acting Assistant Attorney for the Civil Rights Division of the Department of Justice, announced today that four former corrections officers at the Jackson County Detention Center (“JCDC”) have been indicted by a federal grand jury for their roles in a conspiracy to physically assault an inmate in violation of his Constitutional protection against unreasonable force.
+The Department of Justice announced today that four former corrections officers at the Jackson County Detention Center (“JCDC”) have been indicted by a federal grand jury for their roles in a conspiracy to physically assault an inmate in violation of his Constitutional protection against unreasonable force.

-Travis Hewitt, 27, Dakota Pearce, 24, Terrance Dooley, Jr., 36, and Jen-I Pulos, 36, all of Kansas City, Mo., were charged in a four-count indictment returned under seal by a federal grand jury in Kansas City, Mo., on Wednesday, April 19, 2017.
+Travis Hewitt, 27, Dakota Pearce, 24, Terrance Dooley, Jr., 36, and Jen-I Pulos, 36, all of Kansas City, Missouri, were charged in a four-count indictment returned under seal by a federal grand jury in Kansas City, Missouri, on Wednesday, April 19, 2017.
 The indictment was unsealed and made public today upon the arrests and initial court appearances of Hewitt and Pulos.

 “The FBI is charged with investigating any violation of an individual's civil rights, no matter where that violation may occur,” said Special Agent in Charge Darrin E. Jones of the FBI Kansas City Division.
 “Correctional officers are entrusted with the power and needed authority to protect our community, but they do not have the right to abuse that authority.
 The FBI will continue to work aggressively to pursue any and all allegations of civil rights violations.”

 According to the indictment, Hewitt and Pearce served as acting sergeants at the JCDC.
-Dooley and Pulos served as members of the Disturbance Control Team, also known as the Cell Extraction Response Team, which is responsible for intervening in inmate altercations and neutralizing threats posed by inmates.
+Dooley and Pulos served as members of the Disturbance Control Team, which is responsible for intervening in inmate altercations and neutralizing threats posed by inmates.

 The indictment charges in Counts One and Two that on July 4, 2015, Hewitt, Pearce, Dooley and Pulos conspired to and did assault “J.R.,” an inmate awaiting resolution of allegations that he violated probation, in retaliation for a prior altercation that J.R. had with another corrections officer.
 According to the indictment, the defendants, defying the orders of a superior officer, forcibly removed J.R. from his cell in the Medical Housing Unit and brought him to another holding cell down the hall in order to facilitate their assault on him.
 There, as the indictment charges, all four defendants struck, punched and otherwise assaulted J.R., who was handcuffed, shackled, confined to a cell, suffering from disorientation and confusion, and not posing a threat to anyone.
 The indictment further alleges that the defendants ensured their actions would go undetected by having one of them serve as a lookout, and by sending other nearby corrections officers to another part of the JCDC so those corrections officers would not witness the assault.